githubixx/ansible-role-harden-linux/README.md

 Versions
 --------

-I tag every release using [semantic versioning](http://semver.org).
+I tag every release and try to stay with [semantic versioning](http://semver.org).
+If you want to use the role I recommend to checkout the latest tag.
+The master branch is basically development while the tags mark stable releases.
+But in general I try to keep master in good shape too.

 1. v1.0.0 - initial release
 2. v2.0.0 - major refactoring